Jutho/VectorInterface.jl/README.md

 These methods are implemented for instances `v` of type `<:Number` (scalars are also vectors over themselves) and `<:AbstractArray` (both `<:AbstractArray{<:Number}` and nested array).

-In addition, the interface is currently also defined for tuples, again with arbitrary nesting.
+In addition, the interface is currently also defined for tuples and named tuples, again with arbitrary nesting.
 So instances of e.g. `Vector{NTuple{3,Matrix{Float64}}}` are currently also supported.

 Furthermore, in-place methods will work recursively so as to try to maximally work in place.
 What I mean by that is, if you have nested vectors, say `v = [[1., 2.], [3., 4.]]`, then `rmul!(v, 0.5)` will keep the outer array, but will work on the inner arrays using regular `*` multiplication, and will thus allocate two new inner arrays in this example.
 In contrast, `scale!(v, 0.5)` does work in-place on the inner arrays and is free of allocations.